My favorite squash, simply roasted, and easily a weekday favorite. All you need is salt, pepper, and oil to roast this squash to perfection.

 - 2 lbs. kabocha squash

-- 2 tbsp flavorless oil like canola or avocado
+- 2 tablespoon flavorless oil like canola or avocado

 - salt & pepper